 2. Study the current trends in hiring

 With the country’s constantly evolving job market, one must keep up with its legal changes, growing demand for STEM (Science, Technology, Engineering, and Maths) talent, and new technology.

 Remember, that your resume is the first impression you are offering to your potential employer.
 Furnish your resume with accurate information about your education, relevant experiences, strengths, and fortes.
 It is advisable that you stick to the standard resume structure and highlight team achievements rather than personal ones.

 You should be selective in choosing your target job roles and avoid bombing endless companies with replicas of the same cover letter and resumes.
 HR personnel communicate with each other, and you do not want to be highlighted doing that.
 Rather, opt for informational interviews, cold calling, and networking to effectively distribute your resume.

-You have to keep a constant thread of communication with a contact in the company you choose to approach and follow up with them within a week of applying for a job with them.
+You must keep a constant communication thread with a contact in the company you choose to approach and follow up with them within a week of applying for a job with them.
 A small gesture such as a “thank you” mail after your interview will take you a long way.

 Top Recruiters in Canada for MS Graduates

 The Land of Maple Leaf offers unparalleled job opportunities after masters in Canada.
 Students get the opportunity to secure a job with the help of university career support.
 Given below are the average salary packages offered by top recruiters in Canada.

 Students might get the chance to work full-time after graduation in Canada.
 The following are the two main scenarios in which this is a possibility.
 It is indispensable to apply for a study permit or a post-graduation work permit (PGWP).

 Post-Graduation Work Permit in Canada